kater-stripe/platform-issuing/prompts.md

 Check and set up the complete project structure:
 - Verify .env.local has Stripe test keys
 - Ensure src/app/api/ directories exist for: /connect/onboarding, /connect/balance, /issuing/cardholders, /issuing/cards, /webhooks
-- Confirm demo-config.ts has UK Huel data
+- Confirm demo-config.ts has UK Test London Ltd data with comprehensive pre-fill
 - Test basic Stripe connection with a simple balance check

 If anything is missing, create the necessary files and directories using @project-structure patterns.